zwcloud/ImGui.Docs.zh-hans/README.md

-# ImGui.Docs.zh-hans
+# ImGui-Spec
-Documentation for Hello ImGui (zh-hans)
+The docfx project of ImGui documentation.